CJPayne27/WaracleTechTest/README.md

 This **should** be unlocked and publicly available, but if there are any issues viewing or hitting Swagger, please  <a href="mailto:cjpayne27@gmail.com?subject=HotelWaracle%20Azure%20API%20access%20request">Request API Access</a>.

+Please import the Swagger json collection and the `Azure` environment, both located in the `/Docs` folder.

 ## Hotels